Open House Brno: Edition 2020

 Virtual visits were enabled to almost 50 locations across the city.
 There were presented pre-recorded guided tours, panoramas, 3D walks and 360 walks.
 Streaming gained quite positive reviews, about 14ts views on Facebook and about 6ts views on freshly established Youtube channel.
 Traditional entry was enabled only to restricted groups of volunteers.

 Open House Brno participated on Open House Worldwide online festival, 48 hours over the weekend of 14–15 November.
 OHB presented section Spiritual places, for which were prepared Brno Synagogue and Rainbow jewel is Catholic Church of Maria Restituta Kafka, consecrated just in September 2020.
 The event had widespread media attention.

+Edition 2021

+Edition 2022

+87 locations opened on Saturday 28th and Sunday 29th May 2022.
+40 additional buildings which had to remain closed, were introduced by online tours.
+Annual special theme was “Old and New”; a comparison and contrast of socialist realism and brutalist architecture with contemporary modern buildings.
+Locations of the program were presented by a seven-kilometer-long bike tour.